 Disenfranchised grief encompasses individuals’ profound emotional pain and loss, which goes unacknowledged or supported by society.

-Disenfranchised grief examples can include circumstances like the death of a pet, suicide, loss of faith, infertility, past abandonment, or having a stigmatized illness like AIDS, chronic fatigue syndrome, etc.
+Disenfranchised grief examples can include circumstances like the death of a pet, the suicide of a loved one, loss of faith, infertility, past abandonment, or having a stigmatized illness like AIDS, chronic fatigue syndrome, etc.

 Many disabled by ECT face countless losses and challenges after treatment.
-Some of the common losses we grieve include:
+These may include:

-- Lost or broken relationships with their loved ones, friends, or colleagues
+• Lost relationships with their loved ones, friends, or colleagues

-- Changes in their health and physical abilities that affect their daily functioning
+• Changes in their health and physical abilities that limit independence

-- Betrayal trauma from being misled and abandoned by their doctors about the risks of ECT
+• Betrayal trauma from being misled and abandoned by their doctors

 Ways our grief is stifled

-The following are examples of common responses to reports of brain damage to our doctors, family, and society.
+The following are common responses to our experiences from our doctors, family, and society.

 Doctors

-Doctors may dismiss reports of brain damage resulting from ECT, saying, “you seem fine” or “ECT doesn’t cause the problems you describe.”
-This invalidates the individual’s experiences and emotions and makes it harder for them to get the help they need to recover.
+Doctors often brush off reports of brain damage resulting from ECT, saying things like, “you seem fine” or “ECT doesn’t cause the problems you describe.”
+This invalidates the person’s experiences and makes it harder for them to get the help they need to recover.

 Family